aditikarwat/aditikarwat/README.md

 - 👋 Hi, I’m @aditikarwat
-- 👀 I’m interested in DataScience and Machine learning
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Data science
 - 📫 How to reach me @aditikarwat98@gmail.com

 <!---